-A course of 30 lectures, for which 52.031 is a prerequisite.
-The topics treated include:-
+A course for certain students completing courses in the Faculty of Commerce, who have already taken the discontinued course 52.031 Logic.
+The topics treated include:

-- (1) Empirical and natural science.
-The theory of primary and secondary qualities. - (2) Scientific explanation and scientific laws. - (3) The nature of evidence.
+- (1) Empirical and rational science. - (2) Scientific explanation and scientific laws.
+(3) The nature of evidence.
 Confirming and falsifying predictions and hypotheses. - (4) The problem of induction.
-Causal explanation. - (5) Physical science and social sciences: is there a difference of method?
-Values and norms.
+Causal explanation. - (5) Physical science and social sciences: is there a difference in method? - (6) Values and norms.